Best US States to Live and Work as a Casino Dealer

 Dealer’s Jackpot Index Score: 4.15 / 5 💥🎲

 Oregon’s expanding casino industry offers great earning potential, with dealers taking home a total average of $36,354 per year — nearly 8k above the national average of $28,363.39.
 Wages here are topped off with a solid 18.9% tipping rate, but with a job availability score of just 1.67 and only 10 casinos in the state, landing a role may be a challenge.
-That said, once you do, the earning potential remains strong, though the state takes a hefty cut with 8.75% income tax — the highest among the top five states.
+That said, once you do, the earning potential remains strong, though Oregon takes a hefty cut with 8.75% income tax — the highest among the top five states.

 #5 Montana – A Hidden Gem for Casino Dealers